Aaryan-khairnar/keycloak-sso-implementation/03-drupal-integration.md

 ## 2. Integrating with Keycloak SSO

-We go to manage > extend > we check Keycloak and install Keycloak Openid Connect
+Go to manage > extend > we check Keycloak and install Keycloak Openid Connect

 ![11](./images/3/11.png)

-We visit our keycloak administration console
+Visit our keycloak administration console
 Then we create a new client - Drupal

 ![12](./images/3/12.png)

-We also create another user than admin, called testuser
+Create another user than admin, called testuser
 Testuser's credentials will be used for keycloak SSO

 ![13](./images/3/13.png)

-We go back to our drupal console
+Go back to our drupal console
-We go to configurations > people > openid-connect > then we add our Keycloak  client here
+Go to configurations > people > openid-connect > then we add our Keycloak  client here

 ![14](./images/3/14.png)